 Being half-smart also means you get a 5MP main camera with flash and 2MP selfie camera so you can capture images on-site and the phone has GPS positioning.
 Up to 5m water resistant means it can easily be cleaned, too, and the charger is USB-C.

-Some customers didn't seem to appreciate the rugged bulk (and weight above that of a iPhone Pro Max).
+Some customers didn't seem to appreciate the rugged bulk (and the fact it weighs more than an iPhone Pro Max).
 The PTT button, too, is a useful tool for some tradesfolk but perhaps the phone could be dumbed down to remove it for others – this is more of a semi-smart built with a bit of a battering in mind.

-A final device that deserves inclusion on this list is one of the best satellite phones.
-Due to the limited bandwidth of the satellite network, this technology doesn't really do fast data transfer.
+While the best satellite phones are very clever, this technology doesn't really do fast data transfer.
 Physics, however, does give it one huge advantage: a few satellites can see most of the Earth’s surface.
-That makes the tech perfect for keeping in contact from remote locations.
+That makes these phones perfect for keeping in contact from remote locations.

 The IsatPhone 2 is built for adventure with IP65 compliance, a reflective screen with Gorilla glass, a dedicated location-sharing button (texting your location as a GPS text to an interested follower), and an SOS button.
 Put up the giant antenna nearly anywhere in the world and thanks to a network of geostationary satellites you will be able to make a call.